Only open at certain times

 William the Conqueror placed Lanfranc in the position of Archbishop of Canterbury a move designed to strengthen his hold on the English throne.
 Thomas of Bayeux, a pupil of William's brother Odo, was put in the position of Archbishop of York after the death of Ealred who died on September 11th, 1069.
 Archbishop Stigand was imprisoned in Winchester.

-York Minster was partially damaged by fire in this year.
+York Minster was partially damaged by fire in this year that destroyed a large part of the city.
 The near-by church of St. Mary's and some other 37 churches were also damaged.

 Archbishop Roger began reconstruction work of a new church after the previous one had been destroyed by fire.